kasslent/vr-with-aframe-notes/vr-with-aframe.md

 ### Think, Pair, Share

 Q: Fast forward 150 years!
-What does Long Lake 58 look like?
+What does Long Lake 58 look like in 2067?

 Q: What do you wish for this community, what do you hope to see?